 Put away any food out on the countertop.
 Throw away any trash.
 (Again with the trash left out.
-I’m not sure why bits and bobs are just left on the counter instead of being thrown away in the trash can that is just five steps away: tear strips from food backs, paper towels, paper napkins, empty bags and boxes…)
+I’m not sure why bits and bobs are just left on the counter instead of being thrown away in the trash can that is just five steps away: tear strips from food packages, paper towels, paper napkins, empty bags and boxes, and so on.)

 Take out the trash; put in a clean garbage bag or liner.

 Refill the sink to prepare for washing.
-Remove all foods from refrigerator (or take it one shelf at a time – your preference) and wash the interior.
-You may need to remove shelves and drawers and wash them in soapy water if you have stuck-on stuff from food that has spilled.
+Remove all foods from the refrigerator (or take it one shelf at a time – your preference) and wash the interior.
+You may need to remove shelves and drawers and wash them in soapy water if you have stuck-on food or liquid that has spilled and petrified.
 Don’t forget to wash the shelves in the door.
 Return food to the refrigerator.
 Go ahead and wipe down the handles too.

 Clean your stovetop and oven.